Physics, GCE A Level

 Additional Entry Requirements

-Physics is a highly regarded qualification and is sought after by many employers, especially those that rely heavily on data analysis and numerical skills.
-If you are considering university, physics will help with a variety of subjects such as engineering, mathematics, finance, medicine and architecture.
+Physics is a highly regarded qualification and is sought after by many employers and courses, especially those that rely heavily on problem solving and numerical skills.

 If you are a UK or home fee status student and aged 16-18 on the 31st August before the start of your course, tuition fees are free.
 If you are aged 19 and over please contact the Advice Shop.